Overview

 - Why Weight Practitioner (level 6) 30 credits

-*Applicants who hold an NLP Practitioner Certificate must attend this module but the cost of the module would be reduced based on RPL.
+*Preparation for Coaching Practice includes the NLP Practitioner Cert.
+Applicants who hold an NLP Practitioner Certificate must attend this module but the cost of the module would be reduced based on RPL for this component.
 All other modules can be applied for exemptions based on RPL which would be assessed as part of course interview requirements.

 Students and Graduates of the MSc or PGDip in Personalised Nutrition can apply for exemptions for Biochemistry, Physiology, Research Methods and part exemptions for Public Health Nutrition and Personalised Dietary Education.